dj-application/pelican-website/README.md

   * publishconf.py - This file contains settings that are only used when you’re ready to publish to the web.
   * content/ - This folder is where you’ll put the templates and files that will be translated into the content of your site.
   * output/ - This folder might not exist until you convert your content into html.
 By default, the translated website lands here.
-  * fabfile.py - This has something to do with fabric which I don’t use.

 ## Reference